assmaabelcaid/Habit_Tracker/readme.md

 ### Deleting a Habit

-Run the application and select "Delete Habit".
+1. Run the application and select "Delete Habit".
-Select the habit you want to delete.
+2. Select the habit you want to delete.
-The habit will be removed from the database.
+3. The habit will be removed from the database.

 ## Example Habits

-The application comes with the following predefined habits for testing purpose:
+This program comes with a test case of predefined habits that can be used for testing purpose:

-* study (Daily)
-* read (Daily)
+### Daily:
+* water the plants
-* gaming (Daily)
+* pray
+* clean the kitchen stove
-* sport (Daily)
+* exercise
+* MOURN THE DEATH OF THE POPE
+### Weekly:
-* laundry (Weekly)
+* do the laundry